rickydjunaidy/react_admin/README.md

 Make sure you have the following tools installed on your system:

 Node.js (version 14 or higher)

 npm (version 7 or higher)

 # Tech Stacks
 The application was built using the following technologies:

-React JS : A popular JavaScript library for building user interfaces React Router : A routing library for React JS applications Material UI : A popular CSS framework for styling web applications Axios : A promise-based HTTP client for making API requests
+React JS : A popular JavaScript library for building user interfaces.

+React Router : A routing library for React JS applications.

+Material UI : A popular CSS framework for styling web applications.

+Axios : A promise-based HTTP client for making API requests.